NCAS-CMS/cfdm/docs/source/performance.rst

 **Memory**
 ----------

-When a dataset is read using `cfdm.read` but `lazy loading
+When a dataset is read using `cfdm.read`, `lazy loading
 <https://en.wikipedia.org/wiki/Lazy_loading>`_ is employed for all
 data arrays, which means that no data is read into memory until the data is required for inspection or to modify the array contents.
-This maximizes the number of field constructs that may be read within a session, and makes the read operation fast.
+This maximises the number of field constructs that may be read within a session, and makes the read operation fast.
 If a :ref:`subspace
 <Subspacing>` of the data in the file is requested then only that
 subspace is read into memory.
 These behaviours are inherited from the